sephraim/convert_dbNSFP_to_BCF/README.md

 All output files will be written to the user's current directory and will be prefixed with `dbNSFPv3.2a`.

+## Tips

+### Get a job

+This script will take a *very* long time to complete, and therefore it is highly recommended to submit it as a `qsub` job.

+### Subset before querying

+Due to the fact that dbNSFP is so large, simple queries can take a very long time to complete.
+In order to speed up queries, it is recommended to first subset the dbNSFP BCF to your regions of interest before performing queries.
+Use the `bcftools view -r ...` option to subset the BCF.

+## A warning about intermediate files

+This script creates several intermediate files in order to create the final BCF file.
+The user should be aware of the following in regards to these files:

+1. dbNSFP is *very* large, and therefore the intermediate files are *very* large.
+You will need upwards of ~250 GB of free space (in addition to the size of dbNSFP itself) in order to run the script.
+The final BCF file will only be around ~20 GB.
+1. If the script is interrupted, it will try to pick up where it left off when resubmitted.
+The script will automatically skip a step if the resulting intermediate file already exists.
+However, it is **very important** that all intermediate files be complete.
+If you know that an intermediate file is not complete, then delete it and let the script redo that step.
+For example, if your logs show that the script failed while trying to create *dbNSFPv3.X.vcf.gz* (perhaps because `vcf-sort` was not in your `$PATH`) then you should delete that file and rerun the script.
+The script will immediately attempt to create *dbNSFPv3.X.vcf.gz* again.

 ## Handling illegal VCF characters

 The VCF format restricts all spaces, semi-colons, and equals-signs from being present in an any INFO field.
 Additionally, commas are reserved for separating allele-specific values.
 Therefore, these characters are [URL-encoded](http://www.w3schools.com/tags/ref_urlencode.asp) before they are written to the output VCF.